THE BEST MUSIC EVER!

 HOW WERE THESE SONGS RANKED?

-To compile this list of THE TOP 500 POP SONGS OF THE 1980S, what I primarily wanted to measure was staying power: Which songs have sustained in popularity since the ‘80s?
+To compile this list of THE TOP 500 POPULAR SONGS OF THE 1980S, what I primarily wanted to measure was staying power: Which songs have sustained in popularity since the ‘80s?

 THE U.S. BILLBOARD TOP 40